-The Oyster Card can be used as pay-as-you-go or as a weekly or monthly pass (Travelcard).
+The Oyster Card can be used as a pay-as-you-go or as a weekly or monthly pass (Travelcard).
 Both payment methods can be used at the same time.
-For example, you can have a Travelcard for zone 1-4 and then get a one-way ticket for zone 1-6 to get to the Heathrow Airport.
+For example, you can have a Travelcard for zone 1-4 and then get a one-way ticket for zone 1-6 to get to Heathrow Airport.

-It is important to keep in mind that if you want to have access to the 2FOR1 offers to visit London’s top attractions, you’ll have to get the Travelcard in the National Rail (different railway stations in the city).
+It's important to keep in mind that if you want to have access to the 2FOR1 offers to visit London’s top attractions, you’ll have to get the Travelcard in the National Rail (different railway stations in the city).

 The Peak fares apply during the week between 6:30 am and 9:30 am and between 4 pm and 7 pm.
-The Off Peak fares apply for the rest of the hours, bank holidays and weekends.
+The off-peak fares apply for the rest of the hours, bank holidays, and weekends.